polyaxon/polyaxon/docs/templates/experimentation/experiment_groups.md

 In that case, you can define a maximum number of experiments to explore from the matrix space.
 The value must be of course less than the total number of experiments in the matrix space.

-In order to activate this option, you must update your polyaxonfile's `settings` section with `n_experiments`
+In order to activate this option, you must update your polyaxonfile's `hptuning` section with `n_experiments`

 ```yaml